 The short answer is that these conditions can remain so long as they are supported by the market.

 So when we take a long look at the larger picture we must ask ourselves whether we can realistically expect to realize more potential gain or value now or at some time in the future and it is very reasonable to conclude that the best possible time to buy or sell Arizona really is now.

 The story of Tempe is the story of one man, and that brave man was it was in 1869, while Hayden was on a trip from Florence to Prescott that he discovered the area that came to be Tempe.

-Then in 1873, he started construction of an adobe style home and built a cable operated ferry across the river.
+Then in 1873, he started construction of an adobe style home and built a cable operated a ferry across the river.
 Later on, Hayden moved his freighting operation from Tucson up to this area.
-Eventually, a blacksmith shop, store, orchard and vineyard sprang up.
+Eventually, a blacksmith shop, store, orchard, and vineyard sprang up.

 As time passed, more settlers arrived from Tucson and southern Arizona to help build canals in the area.

 When the mill was completed in 1874, the area began to grow again.
 Hayden persuaded the new community to join him.
 It is believed that the name Tempe came from Darrell Duppa.

 Dupa had looked out on the land and remarked that it resembled the Vale of Tempe in Greece.
 Try it yourself and see what you think.

 The construction of the Maricopa and Phoenix Railroad crossing at the Salt River encouraged more growth.
 Tempe began to grow by becoming cattle shipping point, a railroad junction, and main agricultural place.
 By the 1890’s there was farms growing dates and citrus.
 Although, the wheat, barley and oats crops helped the mill continue its business.

 When the Roosevelt Dam was finished in 1911, irrigation became easier and the town grew again.